danish778866/CS839_Project/stage_1/README.md

 * `data`: The folder containing data retrieved and labeled for stage 1.
 * `fold_logs`: The folder containing cross validation logs.
 * `logs`: The folder containing accuracy logs for different classifiers.
-* `models`: The folder containing models that were trained on the train data
+* `models`: The folder containing models that were trained on the train dataset.
-* set.
 * `report.pdf`: The stage 1 report.